 Number of human connections made.

 How might your idea be transferable to a large number of people?

 The guide can be easily shared to many people.
-It will also contain ideas on forming partnerships, coaching circles and even chapters.
+It will also contain ideas on hosting dinner forming partnerships, coaching circles and even community guidelines.

 What are your immediate next steps after the challenge?

-I hope to continue implementing it in my universities and immediate circles of friends.
+I hope to continue implementing it in my university and immediate circles of friends.
 I'm also excited to exchange ideas with other people who are working on similar challenge.